About the Contest

 Iowa’s locally owned electric cooperatives power the lives of 650,000 Iowans throughout all 99 counties and are committed to delivering power that is safe, reliable, affordable and environmentally responsible.

-Electric co-ops are owned and governed by the member-consumers we serve and we invest heavily in rural economic development.
+Electric co-ops are locally owned and governed by the member-consumers we serve and we invest heavily in rural economic development.
 We serve about 15% of Iowa's population but cover about 80% of the state's land mass, including most rural areas.
 We're proud of our legacy of powering lives and empowering communities, which started back in the 1930s.

-We're guided by seven cooperative principles:
+We're guided by seven core cooperative principles:

 1. Voluntary and Open Membership